Coronavirus death toll jumps as government tries to contain outbreak

 Health officials are asking anyone who had traveled to Wuhan or other affected areas recently to register and quarantine themselves for 14 days.

 Local authorities in Wuhan have also announced they were suspending all passport and visa services for Chinese citizens until at least Jan.
-30 to help control the virus.
+30 to help control the spread of the virus.

 Chinese health officials have warned that people who are carrying the virus but not showing any symptoms may still be contagious, which could complicate early detection and isolation efforts.

-The State Department has said it would evacuate its personnel and some private U.S. citizens on a plane departing from Wuhan to San Francisco Tuesday.
+The Department of State has said it would evacuate its personnel and some private U.S. citizens on a plane departing from Wuhan to San Francisco on Tuesday.

-Other countries, including France, Australia, Spain and Japan, are also looking into moving their citizens out of the city.
+Other countries, including France, Australia, Spain, Iraq and Japan, are also looking into moving their citizens out of the city.

-The head of the World Health Organisation (WHO) is due to hold a special meeting with officials in Beijing Monday to discuss how to contain the virus.
-The WHO officials ruled last week that the outbreak did not yet constitute a global health emergency.
+The head of the World Health Organization is due to hold a special meeting with officials in Beijing on Monday to discuss how to contain the virus.
+WHO officials ruled last week that the outbreak did not yet constitute a global health emergency.

 Reuters reported Monday that China has allocated nearly $9 billion to help contain the virus.